 Having emergency cash on hand can be your key to managing cash flow.

 Consultants make money in two ways: by selling products directly to customers, and by recruiting new consultants to a network.
 Direct selling usually starts with a consultant’s existing circle of friends, co-workers and family, either in person or via social media sites such as Facebook.
 Consultants are encouraged to find creative ways to build sales and keep customers coming back.
 Once they reach a certain level of sales, they become “commissionable.”
 As Thiel explained on her blog, that means “you get another 10% to 15% from the company.
 You also make 2.5% to 5% commission on everything that consultants underneath you sell.”

 Successful Rodan + Fields representatives acknowledge that direct sales of the company’s products can generate money, but making a lot of money depends on developing a steady flow of returning and new customers, or recruiting other consultants.

 The most successful multi-level marketing (MLM) ventures work to bring in new members to the team so they can make passive income off of their consultants’ direct sales as well as their own.
 When those consultants make sales, their recruiters make a commission — and this process is repeated all the way back up the line, so that those at the top collect commissions from the sales made by everyone further down.
 (Here’s a great article from the Federal Trade Commission about how MLMs work and what to look out for when signing up for one.)

 With a large network that works hard to expand itself with more new consultants, those at the top can — and do — achieve the kind of six-figure success with the signature white Lexus that headlines Rodan + Fields’ promotional materials.
-The very top consultants and highest earners from 2015 data topped out making over $2 million that year — but those consultants only comprise 0.1% of the total consultant pool.
+The very top consultants and highest earners from 2018 data topped out making over $1.2 million that year — but those consultants only comprise less than 0.1% of the total consultant pool.